 1970s Italian Ashtray Desk Lamp

-Materials: Chromed metal folded rod.
-Silver-white painted perforated flat aluminum lampshade.
-Silver-white painted base.
+Materials: Silver-white painted square iron base.
+Built-in stainless steel round ashtray or a scale for paper clips.
+Chromed metal (iron) folded rod.
+Silver-white painted perforated flat aluminium lampshade.
 Chrome parts.
-Big chrome screw on top.
+Big ornamental chrome screw on top.
 Bakelite socket.
-Built-in stainless steel round ashtray.

 Height: 39 cm / 15.35”